SonderMindOrg/change_healthcare-eligibility/README.md

 wrapper.eligibility(request) # => ChangeHealthcare::Eligibility::SwaggerClient::Response
 ```

-The need to construct values with by assigning attributes with `.tap` is a side-effect of how swagger codegen works, unfortunately.
+The need to construct values by assigning attributes with `.tap` is a side-effect of how swagger codegen works, unfortunately.

 ## Development